wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 A sensible value will be rendered for most field types.

-If a field happens to be a ``ForeignKey`` linking to the ``wagtailimages.Image`` Model, a thumbnail of that image will be rendered.
+If a field happens to be a ``ForeignKey`` linking to the ``wagtailimages.Image`` model, a thumbnail of that image will be rendered.

-If a field happens to be a ``ForeignKey`` linking to the ``wagtaildocs.Document`` Model, a link to that document will be rendered.
+If a field happens to be a ``ForeignKey`` linking to the ``wagtaildocs.Document`` model, a link to that document will be rendered.

 .. _modeladmin_inspect_view_fields_exclude: